What would you do if someone screamed, “You’re a Dumb F#cker!” And, then went on to yell, “I have no respect for you!”

 3.)
-Junior was born on third base and thinks he hit a home run.
-Although he is the Janitor’s son, the rest of the world recognizes him for what he is — a Post Turtle. (click the hyperlink — it’s a good story)
+Junior was born on third base and will lie to convince you that he hit a home run.
+Although he is the Janitor’s son, the rest of the world recognizes him for what he is — a Post Turtle. (please, click the hyperlink because it’s a good story)

 Nothing New Under The Sun

 I do believe things today are about like they have always been.
-In other words, I get it — sometimes misunderstandings happen because of generational differences.
-The educations and experiences – of each generation – create a different worldview in its participants.
+In other words, I get it.
+Sometimes misunderstandings happen because of generational differences.
+The educations and experiences – of each generation – create a different worldview for its participants.

 In the vernacular, the ship hit the sand when 42 young men decided to have great sport with Elisha.
-They did not hurl sticks or stones — they simply used words (which, regardless of the schoolyard rhyme, do hurt more than sticks and stones).
-They received immediate consequences for their disrespect.
+They did not hurl sticks or stones.
+They simply used words (which, regardless of the schoolyard rhyme, do hurt) and received immediate recompense for their disrespect.